evolent-labs/evolent_skills/README.md

 4. Push your changes to your fork.
 5. Submit a pull request to the main branch of this repository.
 6. Please make sure to follow the project's coding standards and include appropriate tests for your changes.

+## Discord
+Join our [discord](https://discord.gg/P9DpRUVqs9) server for support or if you want to provide feedback.

 ## License
 Evolent Skills is licensed under the GPLv3 License.
 See the [LICENSE](https://github.com/evolent-labs/evolent_skills/blob/main/LICENSE) file for more information.